Close

 The Bruno manufacturing warehouse, where lifts are made and shipped.

 Both vertical and inclined platform lifts take at least 4–6 hours to install.
-Some lifts, like the AmeriGlide and Affordable Lifts vertical platform lifts, can arrive fully assembled, which reduces installation time but increases shipping cost.
+Some lifts, like the AmeriGlide vertical platform lifts, can arrive fully assembled, which reduces installation time but increases shipping cost.
 If there are additional home modifications needed to accommodate the lift, the installation time will extend by a few days.

 Most manufacturers and dealers advise hiring a permitted professional to do the installation.
 Check your state and local ordinances, since many states (Alabama, Arkansas, California, Colorado, Connecticut, Washington, D.C., Georgia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, Montana, Nevada, Oklahoma, Oregon, Virginia, Washington, West Virginia, Wisconsin) will fine you for installing lifts unpermitted due to safety concerns.

 Most manufacturers roll the installation fee into the quoted price.
-AmeriGlide and Affordable Lifts are the only brands in this review that do not automatically do so because neither company offers installation.
+AmeriGlide are the only brands in this review that do not automatically do so because neither company offers installation.
 Instead, you’ll need to call a third-party lift installation service to help you install the lift properly.
 This can potentially cost an extra several thousand dollars.

 Installing a vertical platform lift is a simple process compared to inclined platform lifts because the product is limited to one large unit placed in one area of the home.
 It’s typically fully or partially assembled on arrival.
 Installation can get more complicated if the lift travels to multiple levels in the home, requires an enclosed shaft, or if home modifications are needed to accommodate the lift, like removing boundaries to the top landing for entry and exit space.